amplience/dc-management-sdk-js/README.md

 ### Authentication

-The content management API uses OAuth 2 to authenticate requests.
+The content management API uses either OAuth2 or Person Access Tokens (PAT) to authenticate requests.

-When creating an API client you can provide your API key and secret and the client will handle creating authentication tokens.
+When using OAuth 2 to create an API client you can provide your API key and secret and the client will handle creating authentication tokens.

-For assistance creating API credentials and configuring permissions please contact [Amplience Support](https://support.amplience.com/).
+For assistance creating API credentials, PAT's and configuring permissions please contact [Amplience Support](https://support.amplience.com/).

 ```typescript
 const client = new DynamicContent({